Railway freight transportation tariffs were indexed at 9% in 2016.

 Russian Railways is granted the right to modify tariffs for railway freight transportation services within certain price limits as part of international treaties that form the contractual basis for the Common Economic Space and subsequently the Eurasian Economic Union.

 Having the ability to independently alter tariffs has proved to be highly effective for the Company with respect to attracting freight.
-In 2015 alone, railway transportation attracted 6.2 mln tonnes of various freight due to the decisions to use the Transport Corridor (which is equal to almost two days of the Company’s operations).
+In 2016 alone, railway transportation attracted 5.7 mln tonnes of various freight from alternative transportation modes due to the decisions to use the Transport Corridor.